 Other examples of origami in fashion include:

-- Designer André Lima presented his Spring 2009 collection and fashion bloggers instantly noticed the resemblance between the bold geometric designs and traditional origami animals such as the rabbit, butterfly, penguin, and peacock.
+- Designer André Lima presented his Spring 2009 collection, and fashion bloggers instantly noticed the resemblance between the bold geometric designs and traditional origami animals.

 - Marchesa dresses in the Spring/Summer 2010 collection had a few origami floral embellishments.
 In a Vogue interview, designer Georgina Chapman described the collection as sensual and romantic with distinct Japanese/Asian overtones.